kiba/Writings/atg/chp4_welcome_to_the_future.md

 Technology had clearly advanced, but it hasn't morphed into unrecognizable form.

 For Cromwell, it was also clear that the bedroom still looked and functioned the same as it did in nineteen ninety-eight.
-There were the closet, dresser, drawers and the mattress.
+There were the closet, dresser, drawers and the mattress, pillows, and so on.
 If there were any technological changes for the past seventeen years, it was unnoticeable.

 ***